acst52/Ecom-Backend/README.md

 ## Description

 In this Module 13 Challenge, we were tasked to build the back-end for an e-commerce website!
-We took an [existing working Express.js API](https://github.com/coding-boot-camp/fantastic-umbrella) and configured it to interact with MySQL using the npm package Sequelize. you can peep my walkthrough video here: [Walkthrough Video](GOOGLE DRIVE LINK).
+We took an [existing working Express.js API](https://github.com/coding-boot-camp/fantastic-umbrella) and configured it to interact with MySQL using the npm package Sequelize.
+You can peep my walkthrough video here: [Walkthrough Video](GOOGLE DRIVE LINK).

 ## Table of Contents